 Some people are in the UK on a ten year route to settlement.
 If you are on the ten year route to settlement, you will need to have had four grants of leave before you can apply for indefinite leave to remain.

 If you are married to a British citizen then, subject to satisfying a residence requirement, you can apply to naturalise as a British citizen as soon as you are granted indefinite leave to remain.

-If you are married to a non-British citizen with indefinite leave to remain, you will need to wait 12 months from the date of being granted indefinite leave to remain before you can apply for British citizenship.
+If you are married to a non-British citizen, you will need to wait 12 months from the date of being granted indefinite leave to remain before you can apply for British citizenship.
 Again, you will also need to satisfy a residence requirement.

 Contact our UK Spouse visa extension immigration lawyers